-Consent may vary upon on the type of message content exchanged with a Consumer.
-The table below provides examples of the types of messaging content and the associated consent that should be expected.
+The table below provides examples of the types of messaging content and the associated level of consent.
 The examples below do not constitute or convey legal advice and should not be used as a substitute for obtaining legal advice from qualified counsel.
-Reference to "business" below is used as an example of a Non-Consumer (A2P) Message Sender.

-Exhibit II: Types of Messaging Content & Associated Consent Principles Conversational Informational Promotional Conversational messaging is a back- and-forth conversation that takes place via text.
-If a Consumer texts a business first and the business responds quickly with a single message, then it is likely conversational.
-If the Consumer initiates the conversation and the business simply responds, then no additional permission is expected.
-Informational messaging is when a Consumer gives their phone number to a business and asks to be contacted in the future.
+Exhibit II: Types of Messaging Content & Associated Consent Principles Conversational Informational Promotional Conversational messaging is a back-and-forth conversation that takes place via text.
+If a Consumer texts a Non-Consumer first and the Non-Consumer responds quickly with a single message, then it is likely conversational.
+If the Consumer initiates the conversation and the Non-Consumer simply responds, then no additional permission is expected.
+Informational messaging is when a Consumer gives their phone number to a Non-Consumer and asks to be contacted in the future.
 Appointment reminders, welcome texts, and alerts fall into this category because the first text sent by the business fulfills the Consumer's request.
-A Consumer needs to agree to receive texts for a specific informational purpose when they give the business their mobile number.
+A Consumer needs to agree to receive texts for a specific informational purpose when they give the Non-Consumer their mobile number.
 Promotional messaging is a message sent that contains a sales or marketing promotion.
 Adding a call-to-action (e.g., a coupon code to an informational text) may place the message in the promotional category.
-Before a business sends promotional messages, the Consumer should agree in writing to receive promotional texts.
-Businesses that already ask Consumers to sign forms or submit contact information can add a field to capture the Consumer's consent.
-First message is only sent by a Consumer First message is sent by the Consumer or business First message is sent by the business Two-way conversation One-way alert or two-way conversation One-way alert
+Before a Non-Consumer sends promotional messages, the Consumer should agree in writing to receive promotional texts.
+Non-Consumers that already ask Consumers to sign forms or submit contact information can add a field to capture the Consumer's consent.
+First message is only sent by a Consumer First message is sent by the Consumer or Non-Consumer First message is sent by the Non- Consumer Two-way conversation Message responds to a specific request One-way alert or two-way conversation Message contains information One-way alert Message promotes a brand, product, or service

-Message responds to a specific request Message contains information Message promotes a brand, product, or service Prompts Consumer to buy something, go somewhere, or otherwise take action IMPLIED CONSENT EXPRESS CONSENT EXPRESS WRITTEN CONSENT If the Consumer initiates the text message exchange and the business only responds to each Consumer with relevant information, then no verbal or written permission is expected.
-The Consumer should give express permission before a business sends them a text message.
+Prompts Consumer to buy something, go somewhere, or otherwise take action IMPLIED CONSENT EXPRESS CONSENT EXPRESS WRITTEN CONSENT If the Consumer initiates the text message exchange and the Non-Consumer only responds with relevant information, then no verbal or written permission is expected.
+The Consumer should give express permission before a Non-Consumer sends them a text message.
 Consumers may give permission over text, on a form, on a website, or verbally.
 Consumers may also give written permission.
-The Consumer should give express written permission before a business sends them a text message.
+The Consumer should give express written permission before a Non-Consumer sends them a text message.
 Consumers may sign a form, check a box online, or otherwise provide consent to receive promotional text messages.

-Individual Service Providers may adopt additional Consumer protection measures for Non-Consumer (A2P) Message Senders, which may include, for example, campaign pre-approval, Service Provider vetting, in-market audits, or Unwanted Message filtering practices that are tailored to facilitate the exchange of wanted messaging traffic.
+Individual Service Providers may adopt additional Consumer protection measures for Non-Consumer Message Senders, which may include, for example, campaign preapproval, Service Provider vetting, in-market audits, or Unwanted Message filtering practices that are tailored to facilitate the exchange of wanted messaging traffic.